 Expanding these studies, scientists have also worked with human beings to observe how prebiotics and probiotics affect their mental health.
 One study in France in 2011 found that those study participants who took probiotics for 30 days had reduced levels of psychological distress.
 To follow that, a 2013 study at the University of California, Los Angeles gave women milk with and without probiotics and scanned their brains while they viewed photos of people with emotional facial expressions.
 This study found that those women who had taken the probiotics had less brain activity in the areas involved with processing emotions.
 Lastly, a study in England examined 45 healthy individuals aged 18 to 45, giving them either a prebiotic or a placebo daily for three weeks.
 Participants completed several computer tests assessing how they processed emotional information such as negative and positive words.
 Researchers discovered that those participants who took the prebiotic paid less attention to the negative information and more attention to the positive information than those participants who took the placebo.
 The results were similar to those individuals who take medication for depression and/or anxiety, thus suggesting that those participants who took the prebiotics had less anxiety.

 These types of studies demonstrate that microbes can affect mental health, although scientists still need to determine why.
 More research is also needed to determine whether or not gut bacteria play a role in major psychiatric conditions and, if so, which bacteria are important.

 White River Academy provides treatment programs for those teens struggling with psychiatric disorders.
-If your teen is in need of help for a mental health disorder, addiction or co-occurring conditions please call Sovereign Health at 866-300-0616 to find out more about our programs.
+If your teen is in need of help for a mental health disorder, addiction or co-occurring conditions please call at 866-520-0905 to find out more about our programs.